gaulthiergain/pythonProject/README.md

 All project has been developed with *python 2.7.10*.
 To run the program, use the command: _python script.py_.

 Note that a _password_ and a _range_ files must been created before running the script otherwise an exception will occur.
+     If real equipment is being used, find commented part of code in GetRouterID.py and uncomment it.